UK to phase out Russian oil imports by end of 2022 | Headlines

 - United Kingdom

-Britain will phase out Russian imports of oil and oil products by the end of 2022, business minister Kwasi Kwarteng said on Tuesday, calling on businesses to use the transition period to ensure a smooth transition.
+Britain will phase out imports of Russian oil and oil products by the end of 2022, Prime Minister Boris Johnson said on Tuesday, joining other nations including the United States in reducing their energy dependency on Russia.
+In response to President Vladimir Putin's decision to invade of Ukraine, Britain and others are seeking ways to deprive Moscow of income and cut their own use of Russian energy exports by becoming more self-sufficient.

+"In another economic blow to the Putin regime following their illegal invasion of Ukraine, the UK will move away from dependence on Russian oil throughout this year, building on our severe package of international economic sanctions," Johnson said in a statement.
+"Working with industry, we are confident that this can be achieved over the course of the year, providing enough time for companies to adjust and ensuring consumers are protected."

+Business minister Kwasi Kwarteng called on businesses to use the rest of this year to ensure a smooth transition, and said the government would set up a taskforce to work with firms to find alternative suppliers.
 "This transition will give the market, businesses and supply chains more than enough time to replace Russian imports – which make up 8% of UK demand," Kwarteng said on Twitter.
-On Monday, Prime Minister Boris Johnson said his government would set out a new energy supply strategy as the Russian invasion of Ukraine and subsequent rally in energy prices accelerated the need for new energy sources and greater self-reliance.

-Separately, the United States, the world's biggest oil consumer, announced a ban on Russian oil imports.
-Ahead of the formal announcement of the moves by Britain and the United States, oil prices rose with Brent surging past $132 a barrel in anticipation of reduced supply.
+He also said he was exploring options to end British imports of Russian gas which accounts for about 4% of supply in the country.
+In a coordinated move, the United States, the world's biggest oil consumer, announced a ban on Russian oil imports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)